Cumberland County, Maine: Education

 Governor Baxter School for the Deaf, a state-owned school, is in the county.

+University of Maine School of Law is located in downtown Portland.

 In popular culture

 The fictional town of Jerusalem's Lot, featured in the vampire novel 'Salem's Lot by Stephen King, is situated in Cumberland County.
 King makes passing reference to other nearby towns and cities, including Portland, Falmouth, and Westbrook.

 The video game Trauma Team takes place in Cumberland County in the year 2020, referencing Portland and its Back Cove neighborhood.
-Neither actual hospital housed in Portland is mentioned in-game; instead, a fictional trauma center called Resurgam First Care is fabricated for the plot (in real life, Portland's city motto is "Resurgam," Latin for "I will rise again").
+Neither actual hospital housed in Portland is mentioned in-game; instead, a fictional trauma center called Resurgam First Care is fabricated for the plot (in real life, Portland's city motto is "Resurgam", Latin for "I will rise again").
 Two other fictional places are mentioned that reference the county name: "Cumberland College" and "Cumberland Institute of Forensic Medicine".